apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 Hey, crawling masters!

 Welcome to another post on the Crawlee blog; this time, we are going to compare Scrapy, one of the oldest and most popular web scraping libraries in the world, with Crawlee, a relative newcomer.
 This article will answer your questions about when to use Scrapy and help you decide when it would be better to use Crawlee instead.
-This article will be the first part of many articles comparing Crawlee with Scrapy in various technical aspects.
+This article will be the first in a series comparing the various technical aspects of Crawlee with Scrapy.

 ## Introduction: